 “What gives value to travel is fear.
 It is the fact that, at a certain moment, when we are so far from our own country we are seized by a vague fear, and an instinctive desire to go back to the protection of old habits.
 This is the most obvious benefit of travel.
 At that moment we are feverish but also porous, so that the slightest touch makes us quiver to the depths of our being.” ~ Albert Camus

-The traveler that ventures into the world alone is faced with an immense and powerful opportunity.
+The traveler who ventures into the world alone is faced with an immense and powerful opportunity.
 Often times, this person leaves home for the same reason a person decides to start a yoga or meditation practice.
 Whether it is conscious or not, this individual is seeking the kind of transformation that comes from the removal of habitual patterns.

-Like an extended walking meditation, traveling solo can be a practice of awareness in action, providing many of the qualities necessary to awaken mindfulness such as, fallen expectations, vulnerability, self-reliance, acceptance in the unknown and presence in the here and now.
+Like an extended walking meditation, traveling solo can be a practice of awareness in action, providing many of the qualities necessary to awaken mindfulness, such as fallen expectations, vulnerability, self-reliance, acceptance in the unknown and presence in the here and now.

 Traveling alone can feel like a daunting task to take on, but the benefits are numerous and rich.
 If you’re thinking you don’t have time or money, you haven’t learned the first important lesson of traveling: it’s not reserved for the overly privileged.
 It’s a choice.
 Those who do it have to stylize their life in such way, understanding budget, the willingness to walk uncommon roads, tolerance of others and most of all, sacrificing the things that society says are important.

 Six Reasons to Travel Solo: